-The decade in which being clever was a bigger faux pas than turning up at a Jewish wedding decked out in full Nazi regalia.
+The decade in which being clever was a bigger faux pas than turning up at a funeral in the your birthday suit.
 The decade in which people BRAGGED, yes, BRAGGED about how stupid they were – and, what’s even worse, made a skip load of money doing it.
 The decade in which it was deemed sensible to believe in anything as long as one other nutter on the internet agreed with you.
 At the first point in human history when all the accumulated knowledge and wisdom of the ages are available to everyone, everywhere at the touch of a button – a great leap forward in a world where knowledge is supposed to be power – we find ourselves mired in crap from the stone age about mystical vibrations, ghosts and magic.
 You might find this current trend towards conspiracy theories and woo! slightly incongruous, but there it is… baffling and utterly, utterly frustrating.
 It makes me want to puke.

 Was it the worst decade ever?
 Nah, nowhere near as dark as the 1910s or the 1940s, but yeah it was pretty bad.
 It started with a damp fart as the poor old Queen lit a torch with ‘British Gas’ emblazoned all over it and it went downhill from there.
 From September 11th to the Boxing Day Tsunami to the Credit Crunch, the last ten years have been several shades of awful.
 Russell Brand, Pete Doherty, Amy Whitehouse (amongst others) did their level best to make me want to vomit up my own legs in disgust.